apache/pekko-persistence-jdbc/docs/src/main/paradox/overview.md

 Apache Pekko Persistence JDBC requires Apache Pekko $pekko.version$ or later.
 It uses @extref:[Slick](slick:) $slick.version$ internally to access the database via JDBC, this does not require user code to make use of Slick.

-## Version history

-There have been no Apache Pekko Persistence JDBC releases yet.

 ## Module info

 @@dependency [sbt,Maven,Gradle] {